petsasj/InformationSystems/README.md

 ## POSTMAN Collections

-The following POSTMAN Collection corresponds to the Web API Actions within the application FIWAREHub.Web
+The following POSTMAN Collection corresponds to the Web API Actions within the application

 Namely the most useful actions are:
 * Add new Company